Yandex Cloud

 Required paid resourcesRequired paid resources

-The support cost includes:
+The support cost for this solution includes:

-• Managed Service for ClickHouse® cluster fee: Using computing resources allocated to hosts (including ZooKeeper hosts) and disk space (see Managed Service for ClickHouse® pricing).
+• Managed Service for ClickHouse® cluster fee, which covers the use of computing resources allocated to hosts (including ZooKeeper hosts) and disk space (see Managed Service for ClickHouse® pricing).

-• Fee for using public IP addresses if public access is enabled for cluster hosts (see Virtual Private Cloud pricing).
+• Fee for public IP addresses if public access is enabled for cluster hosts (see Virtual Private Cloud pricing).

-• Object Storage bucket fee: Storing data and performing operations with it (see Object Storage pricing).
+• Object Storage bucket fee, which covers data storage and data operations (see Object Storage pricing).

 • Fee for using Yandex DataLens (see DataLens pricing).